 The civilian identity places physical and behavioral restrictions on Matt, there’s no doubt about that.
 It makes sense that Matt would, at times, find these restrictions limiting and tiresome.
 And yes, they would often make him feel like a phony.
 I would point out though, that the Daredevil identity also comes with restrictions.
 I understand and empathize with Matt’s need to be Daredevil, I understand the immense freedom it gives him.
 But the thing is, Daredevil can only exist in Daredevil’s world, where the need to be able to see and interpret strictly visual information is minimal, and most situations can be solved by doing exactly those things Daredevil does best.

 The mundane truth, however, is that “Daredevil” has to eat, make a living, find a place to live, go to the store, and transport himself over greater distances than his billy club can take him.
 He has to interact with regular people he is not beating up for information, and generally exist in a society where there is a truckload of incidental visual information that he is not able to see and that his other senses really don’t make up for.
 The reason people rarely think of these situations is because they are generally not something you would see featured in the comic.
 You see more of them in the show, but even then we have to live with the fact that following Matt to Barney’s so he can shop for a new suit does not make for riveting entertainment.
+This means that there is a natural bias in most Daredevil stories against featuring the more mundane situations where his blindness might be an issue.

 So far in the Netflix show, Daredevil has rarely found himself in situations where he awkwardly has to pretend to be able to see in the traditional fashion – his meetings with Melvin Potter are an interesting exception – but these situations do exist in the comic (see a couple of my favorites here, and here).
 Where Matt can really be his true self is around people who know about his senses, but these situations too do not suggest that he can see in the traditional sense.
 He does have his own unique way of interacting with the world that is unlike that of a (totally) blind person, but also unlike that of a sighted person.
 Even something as simple as communicating with the eyes, through eye contact and almost imperceptible glances, is a big part of how (sighted) people communicate.
 Matt conducts himself differently.
 Having to pretend to be more functionally blind than he is, is not Matt’s natural state of being, but neither is having to pretend to see things he cannot or conduct himself in ways identical to someone who can see.
 Perhaps Frank Miller put it best: “The hidden identity can be a relief, Bullseye.
 When I’m Murdock, I don’t have to use my amplified senses to pretend I’m not blind.”
 (From Daredevil #191, Roulette)